What is Sexual Harassment under Kentucky Law?

 How can a Kentucky attorney help?

-Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
+Without expertise in the applicable laws, both investigating and showing a sexual harassment claim can be difficult.
 The federal agencies that handle initial claims of sexual harassment are often understaffed and overworked.
-So, hiring a Richmond lawyer can be the surest way to file your sexual harassment claim within the deadlines specified by the state of Kentucky.
+Therefore, hiring a Richmond lawyer can be the surest way to file your sexual harassment claim within the deadlines specified by the state of Kentucky.